-The School maintains its cash and cash equivalents in major banks and in high grade investments.
-As of June 30, 2020, the School's deposits consisted of cash balances of \$632.
+The School maintains its cash and cash equivalents in two financial institutions.
+As of June 30, 2020, the School's deposits consisted of cash balances of \$2,033,204.

 Deposits at FDIC-insured institutions are insured up to \$250,000 per depositor, per financial institution.
 The School is a charter school under Sports Leadership and Management, Inc., which also operates various other charter schools.
 All bank accounts are opened under the account ownership of Sports Leadership and Management, Inc., therefore, bank balances at times may potentially be in excess of FDIC coverage.
-As of June 30, 2020, bank balances in potential excess of FDIC coverage was \$632.
+As of June 30, 2020, bank balances in potential excess of FDIC coverage was approximately \$2,044,361 including the fiduciary account.